siyuan-note/plugin-sample-vite-svelte/README.md

    Use `SIYUAN_PLUGIN_DIR` to bind `dev` to a specific workspace instead of selecting a workspace by index.
 6. Open the marketplace in SiYuan and enable the plugin in the download tab.

-> [!TIP]
-> You can also use our maintained [siyuan-plugin-cli](https://www.npmjs.com/package/siyuan-plugin-cli) command-line tool to directly build plugins in your local terminal.
->
-> Additionally, for the `make-link` related commands mentioned in this plugin, all future updates will be made in [siyuan-plugin-cli](https://www.npmjs.com/package/siyuan-plugin-cli).
->
-> The built-in `make-link` scripts may also be removed in a future version, in favor of using the `siyuan-plugin-cli` tool, aiming to simplify the workload of maintaining multiple plugin templates.

 ### Setting the Target Directory for the make-link Command